magarpol/scripts/README.md

 ### Check Login
 This script check logins on a number of websites.

+### Check MongoDB Service
+This local script for checkmk checks the mongodb process in Unifi.

+### Check Unifi Service
+This local script for checkmk checks Unifi service.

 ### Check Wildcard Certificates
 This script looks for expiration date on wildcard certificates and creates a service in CheckMK to monitor them.